-1. Introduction
+1. INTRODUCTION

 1.1 This document outlines the Association's Equality and Human Rights Policy.
-It replaces the previous "Equalities and Diversity Policy'.

-The Association aims to ensure that all employees and customers are treated with fairness and respect and not discriminated against on the grounds of sex, race, marriage and civil partnership, disability, age, religion or believe, gender reassignment, pregnancy and maternity and sexual orientation.
+The Association aims to ensure that all employees and customers are treated with fairness and respect and not discriminated against on the grounds of sex, race, marriage and civil partnership, disability, age, religion or belief, gender reassignment, pregnancy and maternity and sexual orientation.
 These are the 9 protected characteristics defined in the Equality Act 2010.

-- 1.2 This Policy is supported by an Equality & Human Rights Action Plan (see Appendix 1) which sets out what the Association will do on a day-to-day basis to help ensure that the Policy's objectives are achieved, and that the Association can be proactive in its work in equality and human rights. - 1.3 To help us ensure that those wishing to use our services, which includes the general public, tenants, and contractors as well as our employees, are clear about our commitment to equality of opportunity, the Association will: - 1.3.1 Place a notice in our office reception areas and our public rooms publicising the Policy's existence and that it is available on request in a variety of formats. - 1.3.2 A copy of the Policy will be published on the Association's website and we will publish an article in the Association's newsletter once a year, to highlight its existence. - 1.3.3 Continue to ensure that staff and Board members receive appropriate training in the area of equality and human rights. - 1.3.4 Inform all of our contractors and consultants about the key aspects of this Policy.
+- 1.2 This Policy is supported by an Equality & Human Rights Action Plan (see Appendix 1 for the template document) which sets out what the Association will do on a day-today basis to help ensure that the Policy's objectives are achieved, and that the Association can be proactive in its work in equality and human rights. - 1.3 To help us ensure that those wishing to use our services, which includes the general public, tenants, and contractors as well as our employees, are clear about our commitment to equality of opportunity, the Association will: - 1.3.1 Place a notice in our office reception areas and our public rooms publicising the Policy's existence and that it is available on request in a variety of formats. - 1.3.2 A copy of the Policy will be published on the Association's website and we will publish an article in the Association's newsletter once a year, to highlight its existence. - 1.3.3 Continue to ensure that staff and Board members receive appropriate training in the area of equality and human rights. - 1.3.4 Inform all of our contractors and consultants about the key aspects of this Policy. - 1.3.5 Review the Equality & Human Rights Action Plan annually and report to the Audit & Risk Committee and the Board regarding the delivery of the Plan.